wangfowen/owenwangdotcom/_posts/2014-01-21-lean-traveling.md

 If an interview ever asked me my biggest weakness, I'd probably walk out on the spot.
 I could rant for days about how awful and pointless that question is for judging candidates.
 But if I ever really had to give an answer, it'd be that I sometimes suck at paying attention.
 This manifests in the form of occasional lost belongings and misread / [unread directions]({% post_url 2014-01-20-eurail-episode %}).
 (Please still hire me employers, I'm very tedious when it comes to code I promise).

-In order to make up for my carelessness, I try to keep myself organized with lists and guides so there's less room for screw-ups.
+In order to make up for my carelessness, I try to stay organized with lists and guides, leave less room for screwing up.
 Since traveling has been a major part of my life recently, I've made many lists for it.
-Here I've aggregated ones that may be useful to others and I share my guidelines for traveling with minimum stress and maximal fun.
+Here I've collected ones that may be useful to others as well as my guidelines in general for traveling with minimum stress and maximal fun.

 __Keep your plans as barebone as possible (minimum viable plan), then iterate on them.__ The extent of my concrete plans are usually when will I get to a place,